RobotecAI/rai/docs/multimodal_messages.md

 # Message Types

-RAI implements MultimodalMessage that allows using image and audio* information.\
+RAI implements `MultimodalMessage` that allows using image and audio* information.\
 *audio is currently added as a placeholder

 ## Usage

-Use multimodal message via it's concrete implementation.
+Use multimodal message via its implementation.

 ```python
 class HumanMultimodalMessage(HumanMessage, MultimodalMessage):